The Country Cousin: Plot

 Abner then assesses his reflection (which, in his intoxicated state, he thinks is someone else) in a block of jelly.
 As he walks away, he slips on a piece of butter lying on a saucer.
 The saucer, spinning and flying across the table, catches Monty on the way, and breaks several pieces of dishware too.
 Monty is infuriated, and as the pair are now on the floor, he attempts to find a secluded spot, safe from the sleeping pet cat.
 The inebriated Abner, with a great sense of bravado, kicks the cat's behind, whilst his cousin rushes back to his home (and is never seen again from that point onwards).
 The cat bares its teeth at Abner, which only leads him to inspect the inside of its mouth, thus bringing Abner back to his senses.
 He is then chased by the cat, first receiving an electric shock by jumping inside a socket (the cat receives a shock as well), and then ending up on the city street when he jumps out of the window.

 Abner is faced with escaping from the footsteps of the people, a bike, an electric tram, and other vehicles.
-He finds himself at the city limits again, and flees back to his home town deciding that the city life just isn't for him.
+He finds himself at the city limits again, and flees back to his hometown, deciding that the city life just isn't for him.

 LP version

 In the early 1960s, Disneyland Records released an LP version of the story, narrated by Sterling Holloway, with music by Camarata.
-Because the running time of the LP was about thirty minutes, more than twice the length of the original cartoon's running time, much additional material was added to the plotline of the story.
+Because the running time of the LP was about thirty minutes—about three times the length of the original cartoon's running time—much additional material was added to the plotline of the story.
 On the LP cover, the story was humorously billed as being after Aesop - way after.
 Also, the mice on the cover are patterned after the mice from the 1950 Disney film Cinderella, with Lucifer as the cat.

 Home media

-The short was released on December 4, 2001 on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics.
+The short was released on December 4, 2001, on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics.